Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/microk8s/local_microk8s_monitor/_index.md

   * Login to your Azure subscription using the SPN credentials
   * Download the Azure Monitor agent script
-  * Retrieve the Azure Arc Connected Cluster Azure Resource ID as well as the cluster credentials (KUBECONFIG)
+  * Retrieve the Azure Arc Connected Cluster Azure Resource ID as well as the cluster credentials (_kubeconfiguration_)
-  * Retrieve the Kube config using the `microk8s config` command and append the configuration to ~/.kube/config
+  * Retrieve the Kubernetes configuration using the `microk8s configuration` command and append the configuration to ~/.kube/configuration
   * Execute the script which will create Azure Log Analytics workspace, deploy the Azure Monitor agent on the Kubernetes cluster and tag the cluster
   * Delete the downloaded script

   * Once the script will complete its run, you will have an Azure Arc connected cluster integrated with Azure Monitor for Containers.

-At the end of its run, the script will generate a URL for you to click on, this URL will open a new browser tab leading to the Azure Monitor for Containers Insights page.
+At the end of its run, the script will generate an address for you to click on, this address will open a new browser tab leading to the Azure Monitor for Containers Insights page.

   > **Note:** As the Azure Monitor agent starts collecting telemetry from the cluster nodes and pods, it will take 5-10min for data to start show up in the Azure portal.